TowneBank eyes growth in Chesterfield, Hanover as part of $120M Village Bank acquisition

 Hendricks did not respond to an interview request on Tuesday.

-The bulk of Towne’s Richmond operations will continue to be managed by regional president Pat Collins, while its Chesterfield operations are managed by Matt Clarke.
+The bulk of Towne’s Richmond operations will continue to be managed by regional president Pat Collins, while its Chesterfield operations will continue to be led by Matt Clarke.

 Aston said the Village Bank name will be phased out in favor of the TowneBank brand next year.
 That means an end to the nearly 20-year run for the Village brand.